patrickjuchli/basic-ftp/README.md

 `access(options): Promise<FTPResponse>`

 Get access to an FTP server.
 This method will connect to a server, optionally secure the connection with TLS, login a user and apply some default settings (TYPE I, STRU F, PBSZ 0, PROT P).
 It returns the response of the initial connect command.
+This is an instance method and thus can be called multiple times during the lifecycle of a `Client` instance.
+Whenever you do, the client is reset with a new control connection.
+This also implies that you can reopen a `Client` instance that has been closed due to an error when reconnecting with this method.
 The available options are:

 - `host (string)` Server host, default: localhost
 - `port (number)` Server port, default: 21